Animation Addons

 • Elementor (Page Builder)

-• Animations Addons for Elementor (Our Plugin)
+• Animations Addons (Our Plugin)

-Tip: Make sure Animation Addons is installed and activated on your WordPress site before you start.
+Tip: Make sure Animation Addons is installed and activated on your WordPress site before you start. start.

 How To Activate Sticky Elements